ruby-grape/grape/README.markdown

 mount Twitter::API => "/"
 ```

-Note that you will need to restart Rails to pick up changes in your API classes
+Note that when using Rails you will need to restart the server to pick up changes in your API classes
 (see [Issue 131](https://github.com/intridea/grape/issues/131)).

 ### Modules